wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

    <pre><strong>sfdx force:package2:create --containeroptions Unlocked --name "Expense 2018.08.11 10:49"</strong></pre>

-   "Unlocked" allows full editability.
+   PROTIP: "Unlocked" allows full editability.
 "Locked" does not allow editability.
+   There are different icons to flag the difference in the Apex classes screen.

 1. Highlight and copy the VALUE for package2 output (such as "0H00000008OQdKAM") and paste it in the <tt>sdfx-project.json</tt> file: